You can use

 mongorestore with the

---oplogReplay option, you must delete the
+--oplogReplay option, you must delete both the

-directory from the
+config directories from the

-dump directory created by
+dump directory that

 information that you can't add to a Atlas cluster with